pandyGiankoulidis/UserAccessManager/README.md

 GET  | /api/test/admin  | 'x-access-token' Header in request, with a Jwt access token string| Test if the access token belongs to 'admin' role|

 ### Example in angular
 In the LoginCredentailManage folder, there is an angular app that uses this node system as back-end.
-Change thw working directory to this diractory and run
+Change the working directory to this diractory and run
 ~~~
 ng serve
 ~~~